paribytes/TeloQuest/README.md

 # TeloQuest

-## TeloQuest is a machine learning pipeline on a mission to uncover tumor status by analyzing telomere content variation.
+## TeloQuest is a machine learning pipeline on a mission to uncover tumor status by analyzing telomere content variation!

 This repository contains scripts and instructions for downloading BAM files for all TCGA projects from the GDC data portal, analyzing telomere content using qmotif, saving output files with telomere data, extracting variant information for 15 telomere related genes and building a machine learning model using all these features.
 Each step in the pipeline is outlined below, along with requirements and execution instructions.